Murder of Linda Goldstone: Abduction and killing

 The following day, on March 31, 1978, Williams showed up in a suburban court to attend a hearing regarding the charges of aggravated kidnaping, rape and armed robbery pending against him.
-At the same time, Goldstone was still bound and confined within the trunk of Williams's car, which he drove to the courtroom.
-Several witnesses in the area reportedly heard cries for help coming from the trunk of Williams's car, and this caused one of them to file a police report.
+At the same time, Goldstone was still bound and confined within the trunk of Williams' car, which he drove to the courtroom.
+Several witnesses in the area reportedly heard cries for help coming from the trunk of Williams' car, and this caused one of them to file a police report.
 Williams, who got wind of this, drove away from a crowd that had gathered and proceeded to a tavern where he visited other friends.

 Later that evening, Goldstone's husband, a physician, reported her missing after he found out that his wife did not turn up for her class.
 Simultaneously, Williams had arrived at another motel in Chicago, where he raped Goldstone a second time.
 By then, the police began searching for the car of Williams.
-The following morning, on April 1, 1978, Goldstone called her husband, promising she'd be home soon.
-Williams then told her he'd release her to go home, but warned her not to call the police.
+The following morning, on April 1, 1978, Goldstone called her husband, promising that she'd be home soon.
+Williams then told Goldstone that he would release her, but warned her not to call the police.

-After he drove off, Goldstone ignored his instruction and ran to a nearby house for help.
-However, she was caught by Williams, who had circled back to ensure she followed his orders, and she was abducted a second time.
-Afterwards, Williams took Goldstone to an abandoned garage, where he shot her to death.
+After Williams drove off, Goldstone ignored his instruction, ran to a nearby house for help, and asked the man inside, Chester Bukowiec, to call the police.
+Unaware that Goldstone had been kidnapped, Chester did not let her inside the house, a decision that she later regretted.
+Williams circled back to ensure that Goldstone had followed his instructions.
+Upon realizing that he she hadn't, he kidnapped her a second time.
+Afterwards, he took Goldstone to an abandoned garage, where he shot and killed her.